kaby76/ScrapeDartSpec/readme.md

 works in two phases.
 In the first phase, the Latex file is read for `\begin{grammar} ... \end{grammar}` blocks, which contain groups of EBNF rules.
-The output is [orig.g4](https://github.com/kaby76/ScrapeDartSpec/blob/master/orig.g4), which an Antlr4 grammar for Dart that is syntactically valid, but does not work.
+The output is [orig.g4](https://github.com/kaby76/ScrapeDartSpec/blob/master/orig.g4), which is an Antlr4 grammar for Dart that is syntactically valid, but does not work.
 In the second phase, the grammar is transformed into a working Antlr4 grammar for Dart, [Dart2Parser.g4](https://github.com/kaby76/ScrapeDartSpec/blob/master/Dart2Parser.g4),